humanetech-community/community-hub/contributing-content.md

     - Feel free to use any of the formatting and Markdown syntax available on the forum.
 Use this [Markdown tutorial](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to see other markdown syntax you can use for formatting.
     - Include as many images as you like (but note licensing issues, and where you got them from)

 1) When you're finished, we will help you to transfer the text to the website!
+    - If you want to be attributed we need to add your contact details to [authors.yml](https://github.com/humanetech-community/community-hub/blob/master/_data/authors.yml), including your photo 290x310 pixel or similar aspect ratio.

 All your work is attributed to you and has your name to it (unless you want to stay anonymous, of course).
 You are the copyright owner (the license is [CC-BY](https://creativecommons.org/licenses/by/4.0/)).